ceng240/ceng240.github.io/index.md

 - Lecture Topics:
   + Engineering and scientific libraries for Python [continued]: Data handling & analysis, and plotting.
 Illustration of these tools with examples.
-- Lab Topics: Engineering and scientific libraries.
+- Lab Topics: No lab.

 **Week 14 (02.01)**